-6 min read ✭ These ten digital marketing tactics are designed to help museum, symphony and theater professionals increase their online ticket sales.
+6 min to read ✭ These ten digital marketing tactics are designed to help museum, symphony and theater professionals increase their online ticket sales.
 Read and see how Facebook, Google, and Conversion Design can benefit your organization!

 Whether it’s for a new exhibit at the museum, an upcoming musical at the theater or a classic recital at the symphony, every museum, theater and symphony wants to sell more tickets.
 Here are the top 10 digital tactics every organization looking to increase their ticket sales must test!

 Facebook and Instagram Advertising

 Facebook and Instagram are great avenues to work with when trying to hyper-target an audience.
 Thanks to smart technology and innovative algorithms aiding in hyper-targeted custom audiences, remarketing to users who’ve abandoned their shopping cart, or creating lookalike audiences of new supporters, these social platforms have paved the way for enhanced marketing strategies that will blow ticket sales out of the water.

 If your organization typically collects people’s first name, last name and email address as they purchase tickets for an event, make sure to create and save a CSV of this information.
 Why?
 Because you can create a target custom audience on Facebook and Instagram simply by uploading a list of past attendees.